PUBLIC SAFETY

 STEP 3: Take the Basic Abilities Test (BAT)

-• You are exempt from the Law Enforcement BAT if you have an AA degree or higher or an honor discharge from the United States military.
+- You are exempt from the Law Enforcement BAT if you have an AA degree or higher or an honorable discharge from the United States military.
 You must show proof.
+Exemption is for Law Enforcement ONLY.
+Corrections applicants MUST take and pass the COT BAT.

 STEP 4: Take the Physical Agility Test (PAT) - Law Enforcement & CORRECTIONS